ahmadSaeedGoda/payment-processor/README.md

 Drink Water, Get hydrated

 ## TODOS
-- Use Mocks for testing without deps.
+- Use Mocks for testing without deps (loggers).
 - Use in-memory data structures to store transactions.

 ### Disclaimer
-Built & Tested on `Linux/Ubuntu 22.04.4 LTS 64-bit` and `GNOME Version 42.9`.
+Built & Tested on `Linux/Ubuntu 22.04.4 LTS 64-bit` with `GNOME Version 42.9`.